0xAtelerix/sdk/Readme.md

 2. **Review the Docker composition.** The root `docker-compose.yml` spins up:
     - a validator service with the consensus stack and MDBX volumes that mirror what runs in production,
     - a fetcher that requests transaction batches and external payloads from validators,
-    - your appchain container, built from the local Dockerfile, which links to the validator and fetcher networks,
-    - supporting services (PostgreSQL, Redis, or other caches) when the example demonstrates richer workflows.
+    - your appchain container, built from the local Dockerfile, which links to the validator(and supporting services (PostgreSQL, Redis, or other caches) when the example demonstrates richer workflows).
-      Use this file to understand port mappings, shared volumes for consensus snapshots and tx batches, and the environment variables exposed to your appchain runtime.
 3. **Run the stack.** From the example repository, execute `docker-compose up --build`.
 This compiles your appchain binary, builds the container image, and starts the validator, fetcher, and appchain services.
 Keep the compose logs open; they surface consensus progress, batch ingestion, and RPC traffic that help diagnose configuration issues.
 4. **Insert your business logic.** Modify the Go modules inside the example project to:
+    - implement your `Transaction` and `Receipt` types,
     - implement your `StateTransitionInterface` and batch processor,
-    - register transaction codecs with the provided txpool wiring,
     - extend the JSON-RPC server for custom submission or query endpoints,
     - subscribe to external datasets through `MultichainStateAccess` when your appchain must block on foreign chain data.
       The example keeps these hooks in isolated packages so you can replace them without rewriting the compose workflow.